Stateware/Dav3i/doc/FrontEndArchitecture.md

 **data_query.js**

 data_query.js is a JavaScript module that takes a comma delimited list of CC2 codes, and finds the corresponding CIDs, then creates an array of the name values, and queries the server using a comma delimited list of CIDs.
 The array of names is then sent to graphs.js in order to create a legend for the graphs shown (the names are in the order of the enumerated country/region data structure).
+The received data from the server is outputted to the parser module.

 **parser.js**